AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 The design allows combination of aggregation and fragmentation, i.e., allow for a set of OBUs in which the first and/or last one is fragmented.

-It is not allowed, however, to aggregate OBUs across frame boundaries.
-In other words, it is not allowed to have OBUs from different frames in the same RTP packet.
-OBUs in a temporal unit that precede the first frame are considered part of that first frame.

 The payload contains a series of one or more OBUs (with the first and/or last possibly being fragments).
 Each OBU (or OBU fragment) is preceded by a length field.
 The length field is encoded using leb128.
 Leb128 is defined in the AV1